D\'{e}vissage for Waldhausen K-theory: Multiple Type D evissage

 \begin{definition} We say that $(\C, \A)$ satisfies the \emph{d\'{e}vissage condition} if for every morphism $f: X \rightarrow Y$ in $\C$, there is a weak equivalence $g: Y \stackrel{\sim}{\rightarrow} Y'$ such that the composition $gf: X \to Y'$ admits a factorization

 where $X_i / X_{i-1} \in \A_i$ for every $i \geq 1$. \end{definition}

-\begin{remark} The d\'evissage condition for $(\C, \A)$ exactly says that every morphism in $\C$ is (--1)-connected.
-We emphasize that the factorizations in Definition \ref{devissage-cond-def2} are not required to be functorial. \end{remark}
+\begin{remark} The d\'evissage condition for $(\C, \A)$ exactly says that every morphism in $\C$ is (--1)-connected with respect to $\A$.
+We emphasize that the factorizations in Definition \ref{devissage-cond-def2} are not assumed to be functorial or invariant in any sense.
+However, as we will see in Remark \ref{uniqueness-filtrations-2}, this condition is sufficient in order to conclude that the functor $ev_{\infty}$ (defined below) is an equivalence of homotopy theories. \end{remark}

 Similarly to the single type case, there are exact functors $ev_n: \sgl_n \C_{\A} \to \C$ for $n \geq 1$, given by $(X_{\bullet, \bullet}) \mapsto X_{0,n},$ which are compatible with respect to stabilization along the inclusion functors $\widehat{i}_{n, \A}$.
-Thus we obtain an induced exact functor
+Thus, we obtain an induced exact functor

-which sends a staircase diagram representing a bounded $\A$-filtration of an object $X_{0,n}$, for $n$ large enough, to the object itself.
-As in the single type case, the main function of the d\'evissage condition will be to ensure that the functor $ev_{\infty}$ is a $K$-equivalence.
+which sends a staircase diagram representing a bounded $\A$-filtration of an object $X_{0,n}$, for $n$ large enough, to the object $X_{0,n}$ itself.
+As in the single type case, the main function of the d\'evissage condition will be to ensure that the functor $ev_{\infty}$ induces a homotopy equivalence in $K$-theory.

 \begin{proposition} Suppose that $(\C, \A)$ satisfies the d\'evissage condition and has the cancellation property.
 Then the functor $ev_{\infty} \colon \sgl_{\infty} \C_{\A} \to \C$ induces a homotopy equivalence $K(\sgl_{\infty} \C_{\A}) \stackrel{\simeq}{\to} K(\C)$. \end{proposition} \begin{proof} The proof is similar to \cite[Lemma 1.7.2]{Wa}.
 We show that the exact functor $ev_{\infty} \colon \sgl_{\infty} \C_{\A} \to \C$ satisfies the assumptions of the Approximation Theorem (Theorem \ref{approx-thm}).
 (App1) holds by definition.
 For (App2), we consider a morphism $ev_{\infty}(X_{\bullet, \bullet}) = X_{0,n} \to Y$ where $X_{\bullet, \bullet} \in \sgl_n \C_{\A}$ and proceed by induction on $n \geq 0$ (where $\sgl_0 \C_{\A} = \s_0 \C = \{\ast\}$).
 (App2) holds for $n = 0$ by the d\'evissage condition applied to the morphism $\ast = X_{0,0} \to Y$.
 Suppose by induction that (App2) holds for morphisms $ev_{\infty}(X_{\bullet, \bullet}) \to Y$ where $X_{\bullet, \bullet} \in \sgl_{n-1} \C_{\A}$.
 Now consider a morphism as follows (we ignore the cofibers for simplicity):